Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Introduction

-\vs{0.1cm} The major line of research was based on discovering o-minimal structures on the reals.
-For example the pure real field $\mathbb{R}$ is o-minimal.
-The definable sets are exactly the semialgebraic sets since they are closed under projections by Alfred Tarski (see \cite{34}; this was popularized by Abraham Seidenberg in \cite{30}).
-But there are much bigger o-minimal structures on $\mathbb{R}$.
-Together with a theorem of Gabrielov Van den Dries could prove for example the remarkable result that $\mathbb{R}_{\textnormal{an}}$, the structure generated by all restricted analytic functions, is o-minimal (see \cite{10}).
+The major line of research was based on discovering o-minimal structures on the reals.
+For example the structure on the real field $\mathbb{R}$ is o-minimal.
+The definable sets are exactly the semialgebraic sets since they are closed under projections (see Tarski~\cite{36} which was also popularized by Seidenberg~\cite{32}).
+But there are much bigger o-minimal structures on the real field.
+Together with a theorem of Gabrielov Van den Dries could prove in~\cite{10} for example the remarkable result that $\mathbb{R}_{\textnormal{an}}$, the structure generated by all restricted analytic functions, is o-minimal.
 The definable sets in $\mathbb{R}_{\textnormal{an}}$ are precisely the globally subanalytic ones.
-In \cite{10} it is shown that $\mathbb{R}_{\textnormal{an}}$ is polynomially bounded.
+It is also shown in~\cite{10} that $\mathbb{R}_{\textnormal{an}}$ is polynomially bounded.
 So the global exponential function is not definable in there.
-Lou van den Dries and Chris Miller showed in \cite{14} that we stay in the o-minimal context if we add the global exponential function (see also \cite{13}).
+Van den Dries et al. even showed in~\cite{15} that we stay in the o-minimal context if we add the global exponential function (see also van den Dries et al.~\cite{13}).
 Then we obtain the o-minimal structure $\mathbb{R}_{\textnormal{an,exp}}$.
 This is one of the most important o-minimal structures, because a huge class of elementary functions like polynomial functions, the global arctangent function, the global logarithm, the global exponential function and hyperbolic functions are definable in there.
-They have crucial application in diophantine geometry (see for example \cite{35} where definable functions with special diophantine properties and growth rates are investigated or \cite{29} for the treatment of the Andr\'{e}-Oort conjecture for $\mathbb{C}^n$ from the viewpoint of o-minimality).
+They have crucial application in diophantine geometry (see for example Wilkie~\cite{37} where definable functions with special diophantine properties and growth rates are investigated or Pila~\cite{31} for the treatment of the Andr\'{e}-Oort conjecture for $\mathbb{C}^n$ from the viewpoint of o-minimality).